We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 Yesterday I sat in my garden when I watched a frog swimming in my little pond.
 That’s when I asked myself if frogs could breathe underwater, and if so, how long for?
 And can they drown?
 I did my research and this is what I found.

-So, can frogs breath underwater?
+So, can frogs breathe underwater?
 Yes, frogs can breathe underwater.
 They do this by absorbing oxygen through their skin.
-This means they can be in water for a very long time.
+This means they can be in the water for a very long time.

 Frogs can use this ability to avoid predators, for example.

 Do All Frogs Live In Water?
 Does Frog Need Fresh Water?